-Getting from Eilat to Aqaba is a journey of just a few kilometers in distance, between the two resort cities which sit at the ‘head of the Red Sea’ – it requires crossing from Israel into Jordan.
+Getting from Eilat to Aqaba is a journey of just a few kilometers between the two resort cities which sit at the ‘head of the Red Sea’.
+But it requires crossing from Israel into Jordan.
 The process of traveling from Eilat to Aqaba is three-fold, with the need to travel from Eilat city center to the Arava Border Crossing, cross the border itself, and continue with another mode of transport from the Jordanian side to the city of Aqaba.
 There are shuttles available from hotels in Eilat to hotels in Aqaba which simplify and in many cases work out cheaper than traveling independently between the two cities.
 This article will spell out the options for getting from Eilat to Aqaba.

 The independent route from Eilat to Aqaba means the following:

-Total cost of traveling independently is $25.50 plus border crossing fees and visa fees (if possible to receive a visa at the border)
+Total cost of traveling independently is $25.50 plus border crossing fees and visa fees.
+This is if it’s possible for you to get a visa at the border.

 Tours from Eilat to Aqaba

-Whilst no tours visit just Aqaba from Eilat, most tours to Petra visit Aqaba at the end of the tour (whether it is a one day, two day, or three day trip), which gives a short time to explore the city, and also gives the option to remain in Aqaba rather than returning to Eilat with the group.
+While no tours visit just these cities specifically, most tours to Petra visit Aqaba at the end of the tour.
+This is true whether it is a one day, two day, or three day trip.
+The gives you a short time to explore the city.
+It also gives you the option to remain in Aqaba rather than returning to Eilat with the group.